madmartin/Jarolift_MQTT/README.md

 ### Project Homepage and Forum

-The project home is here [Project Home](http://www.bastelbudenbuben.de/2017/04/25/protokollanalyse-von-jarolift-tdef-motoren/)
+The project home is here: [Project Home](http://www.bastelbudenbuben.de/2017/04/25/protokollanalyse-von-jarolift-tdef-motoren/)
 If you need support please use the forum [Project Forum](http://www.bastelbudenbuben.de/forum/)